Data-driven Cloud Clustering via a Rotationally Invariant Autoencoder: The RICC Autoencoder Method

 where $E(C_i) =\sum_{x \in C_i} (d(x, c_i))$ for the centroid $c_i = \sum_{X \in C_i} \frac{x}{|C_i|}$, denotes the sum of the weighted square distances between all data points in the cluster and the centroid $c_i$.

 We use HAC as our clustering method because its initialization strategy of repeatedly merging data points has been shown to give more stable results than other methods that use random starting centroids~\cite{macqueen1967kmeans}.
 We have shown in previous work~\cite{Jenkins2019DevelopingUL} that HAC clustering results outperform those obtained with other common clustering algorithms.
+We work with 12 clusters here, as we have found that the clustering agreement score defined in Section~\ref{sec:protocols} typically stabilizes for 10 or more clusters, and 12 or more clusters are commonly used in unsupervised cloud classification studies~\cite{denby2019unsuper,schuddeboom2018regional}.
+We leave methods for determining an optimal number of clusters for future work.